 I would have loved to show everyone these amazing things to do in Lombok on Facebook Live, but unfortunately at that time I had the wrong indonesia sim card.
 There is one provider that has pretty good 4G coverage, read about it in my article Indonesia Prepaid Sim Card.

 Nusa Penida Blog

 A couple years ago a trip to Nusa Penida was not on many travelers to do list but times are changing.
-I actually hopped on a boat and did a Nusa Penida day trip, but only drove around the island, snorkeled to see if we could find Manta Rays, had a barbeque on the beach and left again.
+Many years back I actually hopped on a boat and did a Nusa Penida day trip, but only drove around the island, snorkeled to see if we could find Manta Rays, had a barbeque on the beach and left again.
 Biggest mistake ever!
 This island is so much more than beaches and exploring Nusa Penida on a motorbike is a must.
-Please only take a Nusa Penida day trip if you have very limited time, otherwise reserve 3 days and take a trip to Nusa Penida.
+Please only take a Nusa Penida day trip if you have very limited time, otherwise reserve 3 days in your Bali itinerary and take a trip to Nusa Penida.
 You will thank me later for my tips, trust me!

 Things to do in Nusa Penida

 This island is all about exploring its great nature and rough terrain.
 Almost all the amazing places to see in Nusa Penida are either on the coastline or underwater. ;)